OpenKneeboard/OpenKneeboard/docs/how-to/OpenKneeboard-Viewer.md

 ## Keyboard Shortcuts

+* `B`: borderless mode - no window border or title bar
 * `I`: show information, such as frame counter and layer (kneeboard)
 * `1`-`9`: show the nth layer (kneeboard).
 Only layers 1 and 2 are used by OpenKneeboard, for the primary and secondary kneeboard respectively
 * `S`: Streamer Mode